k-hench/eas_bookdown/README.md

 install.packages("bookdown")
 ```

-Note that the template also uses the (non-cran) package {[emo](https://github.com/hadley/emo)} to be able to use emojis within Rmarkdown.
+Note, that the template also uses the (non-cran) package {[emo](https://github.com/hadley/emo)} to be able to use emojis within Rmarkdown.

 To be able to do this as well, install {emo} with the {[remotes](https://remotes.r-lib.org/)} package: